hackpgh/DINGUS/README.md

 ### Setting the `CGO_ENABLED` Environment Variable

 To build and run this project successfully, you need to set the `CGO_ENABLED` environment variable to `1`.
-This enables cgo support in Go, which is necessary for building the SQLite packages.

 You can set `CGO_ENABLED` temporarily in your terminal before running the Go commands:
 #### Bash command